Art in Racing: A New Era for Young Drivers

 I shook off a few cobwebs and found myself at the top of the leaderboard, winning a watch from one of Ruben’s sponsors, STORM.
 The entire projection and simulator setup was provided by Sysco, whose technical work gave the exhibition an immersive and authentic motorsport feel.

-Art in Racing feels and looks like community choosing to make change instead of waiting for it.
+Art in Racing feels and looks like a community choosing to make change instead of waiting for it.
 The evening highlighted two young drivers with world-class potential and placed them in a room filled with people who believed in their journeys.
 Progress in motorsport is rarely straightforward, but it becomes far more possible when a community stands behind those trying to break through.

 Ruben has already attracted interest from GT and endurance teams, with opportunities ranging from Lamborghini to prototype programmes, all pathways toward his dream of winning at Le Mans one day.
 Lewis continues to push for the seat time needed to showcase the talent he has demonstrated since karting.
 With the right support, both drivers have the potential to build long-term careers in GT and endurance racing.

 For anyone who wants to support that progression, there are practical ways to get involved.
-This includes purchasing artwork from the exhibition, exploring sponsorship opportunities or connecting them with people and organisations who can help move their careers forward.
+This includes purchasing artwork from the exhibition, exploring sponsorship opportunities, or connecting them with people and organisations who can help move their careers forward.

 Every contribution plays a part in opening the door wider for future talent.